Thesharing/tumblr-downloader/README.md

 | download_following()                     | Download all the posts in the blogs you are following |
 | download_blog(`name or url of the blog`) | Download all the posts in the blog you specified      |

-- `download_blog`'s required parameter is the name or URL of the blog.
-Take [support](https://support.tumblr.com/) blog as an example, the blog name should be `support`, and the URL should be `support.tumblr.com`.
+- The required parameter of `download_blog` is the name or URL of the blog.
+Take the official [support](https://support.tumblr.com/) blog as an example, the blog name should be `support`, and the URL should be `support.tumblr.com`.

-- `download_likes` and `download_blogs` have an optional parameter `before_timestamp` which, if set, starts downloading from a certain (unix epoch) timestamp proceeding earlier.
-If unset, everything is downloaded.

-- `download_likes` has another optional parameter: `use_native_filenames`.
-When False (default), the downloaded files are named for the blog that posted the liked file.
-When True, the raw / native filename is used.
+- `download_blog` has two optional parameters:

+  - `before_timestamp` is a unix timestamp,  all posts posted before this timestamp will be downloaded from the newest to the oldest.
+If not specified (which is default), it will use present time as the parameter, which means all the posts will be downloaded.
+This parameter is useful when the script breaks down and you want to resume it.
+  - `max_count` is used to control the max count of downloaded posts in case it takes to much time to download one blog.
+If not specified, all the posts will be downloaded.

+- `download_likes` has two optional parameters:

+  - `before_timestamp` is described above.
+  - `rename` is used when you want to rename all the files as `blog-{no.}` . `True` is default option.
+If set false, it will use original post's name.

-- `download_following` has some optional parameters:
+- `download_following` has three optional parameters:

-  > `start_blog`, which you can use it to specify which blog to start.
+  - `start_blog`, which you can use it to specify which blog to start.
 This is useful when the script breaks down and you want to resume it.

-  > `start_page` is the page number to start.
+  - `start_page` is the page number to start.

-  > `max_page` is the max page number to download in case it takes too much time downloading one blog. `max_page` cannot be larger than 50, since downloader cannot access 50 and more pages via tumblr API.
+  - `max_page` is the max page number to download in case it takes too much time downloading one blog. `max_page` cannot be larger than 50, since downloader cannot access 50 and more pages via tumblr API.

     > When using the offset parameter the maximum limit on the offset is 1000.
 If you would like to get more results than that use either before or after.

 - Set the downloader to not download reblog posts by setting`downloader.reblog = False`.